Light, fluffy, vegan pancakes with smoky-sweet bacon-flavoured walnut crumbles and pools of maple syrup are pure perfection.

 Similar to bread making, the fluffiest pancakes will benefit from two rises!
 The initial rise is activated when the wet ingredients are mixed with the dry ingredients.
 The baking powder reacts with the apple cider vinegar.
 So don't over mix the batter (there will be a few lumps).
 Let the batter sit for a minute or two and watch as small air bubbles form in the batter.

-The next rise is activated when the batter is placed in a hot skillet.
-Just as you do not want to over mix the batter, do not touch the pancakes once they are poured, wait wait wait for the bubbles to form on the surface of the pancakes - approximately 2 minutes or so.
-Flip only once (this is when you will see the pancakes rise right before you eyes).
+The next rise is activated when the batter is placed in the hot skillet.
+Don't touch the pancakes once they are poured, wait for the bubbles to form on the surface of the pancakes - approximately 2 minutes or so.
+Flip only once (this is when you will see the pancakes rise right before your eyes).
 It's a beautiful sight - like magic!
-Again, leave them for a couple minutes until golden brown and repeat until all the batter is used up!
+Leave them undisturbed for another couple minutes until golden brown.
+Repeat until all the pancake batter is used up!

-A small amount of hot oil in the skillet will give you a crispier surface on the outside of the pancake with a tender, fluffy texture inside.
-Absolutely perfecto (but if you are oil free, use a non-stick pan and the pancakes will turn out beautifully)!
+A small amount of hot oil in the skillet will give you a crispy surface on the outside of the pancake with a tender, fluffy texture inside.
+Absolutely perfect (but if you are oil free, use a non-stick pan and the pancakes will still turn out beautifully)!

 Kitchen Management

-While the walnuts are cooling, prepare and cook the apples so that once the pancake batter is mixed, you are ready to go.
+- While the walnuts are cooling, prepare and cook the apples so they are ready to go when the pancake batter is mixed.

-Once the crumbles and apples are ready, mix the batter, heat the pan; and you're ready to go.
+- Once the crumbles and apples are ready, mix the batter, heat the pan; and it's time to make pancakes.

 More Vegan Breakfast Ideas

-Here's a few other delicious breakfast recipes to try: Simple Savoury Chickpea Pancakes, Curry-Spiced Tofu and Potato Scramble with Tomato Chutney, Incredible Vegan Pancakes.
+Here's a few other delicious breakfast recipes to try: Vegan Scrambled Eggs, quick and easy Vegan Granola, Savory Chickpea Pancakes, Curry Tofu Scramble, Incredible Vegan Pancakes.

 Did you make this recipe?
 I'd love to see it!